ValPaliy/valticus/input/about/index.md

 Held a position of Project Manager/Developer/Tester at CrownITGroup, Khanty-Mansiysk, Russia.

-I am currently developing web and mobile applications.
-Specialties: Web and Mobile development, consulting, technical support.

 ## Experience

 **Valticus**
-Creator of & author at [Valticus](https://valticus.netlify.app)
+Creator of & author at [Valticus](https://www.linkedin.com/company/valticus/)

 **valcodes**
 Curator of Svelte Ukraine